-A Casidan trooper is an elite soldier employed by the Grand Alliance to help keep the universe safe.
+A Casidan trooper is an elite soldier employed by the Grand Alliance to help keep the galaxy safe.
 Their history is shrouded in mystery and even the high lords from House Trivian do not fully know how they came to be in the service of the Alliance.
 Below in a Ulandi Wars short story written by John Mills.

 The locals were hurrying about their business.
 He watched as one man exchanged what looked like a cage containing a slimy mammal for a brown sack which he presumed contained some kind of seed or animal feed.
 On the other side of the market square he could make out more locals trading goods and talking.
 He scanned the area looking for anything that seemed suspicious or out of place.
 He had been watching the same area for three Kkrag days and apart from a village youth stealing fruit from one of the market traders nothing of interest had happened.
 He placed the Techbios to one side and looked towards the horizon, the sun was beginning to set and was creating beautiful colours over the distant sea.
 Nodding his satisfaction, it was time to call it in.